status-im/nimbus-eth1/tools/evmstate/readme.md

 There are few options to build `evmstate` tool like any other nimbus tools.

-1. Use nimble to install dependencies and your system Nim compiler(version <= 1.6.0).
+1. Use your system Nim compiler(v1.6.12) and git to install dependencies.
     ```
-    $> nimble install -y --depsOnly
+    $> git submodule update --init --recursive
+    $> ./env.sh (run once to generate nimbus-build-system.paths)
     $> nim c -d:release tools/evmstate/evmstate
     $> nim c -r -d:release tools/evmstate/evmstate_test
     ```